wahidmush/git-course/readme.md

-this is the pratice for git repr and check how it dose git was use full and fun at the same time.
+this is the pratice for git repr and check how it dose git was use full and fun at the same time. this is wnd line ooo this is how it is and i want to know